 - 1 Press "▲" or "▼" to select "WITH DATE" or "WITHOUT DATE".
-Selecting "WITH DATE" will cause the date to be imprinted on your prints. - 2 Press the "MENU/OK" button. - By selecting the "WITH DATE" setting, you can have the date imprinted on your shots when you use the Print Service or a DPOF-compatible printer (depending on the printer specifications, the date may not be printed in some cases).
+Selecting "WITH DATE", the date is imprinted on your prints. - 2 Press the "MENU/OK" button. - By selecting the "WITH DATE" setting, you can have the date imprinted on your shots when you use the Print Service or a DPOF-compatible printer (depending on the printer specifications, the date may not be printed in some cases).